STEM, Business, Social Sciences & Liberal Arts

 There is no language prerequisite for this program.

-- At the time of application, you should have a passport that is valid for at least six months after the end of your program.
+- At the time of application, you need a passport that is valid for at least six months after the end of your program.

 Comprehensive Advising and Support

 On-Site ISA Offices